siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 Are you ready?
 Let's dive in!

 ## Preparing the samples
-All samples we'll use are already prepared in a shared directory, so you don't need to download them.
+All samples  are already prepared in a shared directory, so you don't need to download them.
 You only need to create a symbolic link to this directory in your workspace.

-To make it organized, we'll create a directory called `workshop_microbial` under your home directory.
+To make it organized, create a directory called `workshop_microbial` under your home directory.
 ```
 mkdir workshop_microbial
 ```